pfgithub/threadimgui/README.md

 - or about the same actually
 - but like either on the individual thing renderThing(imev.descendId(@src(), index))
 - or scoped {imev.descendId(@src(), index) defer undescend}

+# notes

+- go back to double-rendering frames. just make sure things all work when single rendering
+- I guess a frame delay could be used rather than a same frame double render, but that's more expensive
+- why : specific issues
+- click in a clickable area. drag to another clickable area. release the mouse. clicking now does nothing because there was no time for the click focus to be removed (the click focus is removed one frame after the mouse up)
+- scroll down one tick. click focus is unchanged.
+- stuff like that